 2.6.1.
-Finite Element Discretization of the Random Field Domain
+Finite Element Discretization of the Random Field Domain settlement is recorded.

 In this study, the program by Fenton and Griffiths (2008) makes use of finite element method, is used for both bearing capacity and settlement problems, to obtain response of the system.